wineslab/lib-iq/README.md

 - **matio**: A library for reading and writing Matlab MAT files.
 - **SWIG (Simplified Wrapper and Interface Generator)**: A software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 In `libiq`, we used SWIG to create bindings between the C++ code and Python, although SWIG supports many other languages.
 - **FFTW (Fastest Fourier Transform in the West)**: FFTW is a C subroutine library for computing the discrete Fourier transform (DFT) in one or more dimensions, of arbitrary input size, and of both real and complex data.
-- **OpenCV (Open Source Computer Vision Library)**: OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
-In libiq library is used to plot graphs.

 ## Building the Project
 Building `libiq` is a straightforward process.
 Here are the steps you need to follow: